TheHive-Project/TheHiveDocs/admin/webhooks.md

   }
 }
 ```

-## Sample Webhook server application
+## Sample Webhook Server Application
-This application might help you to get started with webhooks.
-It listens to a local port and displays the contents of received POST json data.
+The following application is a sample intended to help you get started with webhooks.
+It is very basic as it listens to a local port and displays the contents of the received POST JSON data.

+### Dependencies
 Install dependencies:
 `sudo pip install flask`

+### Python Script
-Create a simple Python script (e.g. `vi webhooktest.py`):
+Create a simple Python script (e.g. `webhooktest.py`):

 ```
 from flask import Flask, request import json